saddamakhtarly/WebApp/README.md

 	- User Identity Server for Login/Register with the User extra fields as mentioned above.
 	- CURD for both Customer and his orders. i would love to see the one-to-many relation implemented here.

-Submitting the Task:

-	- Upload it to GitHub as a public repo and share the link with me.
-I should be able to download it then run it without any issues. (of-course i will be updating the Connection String to point to my sql server)

 ## Tech Stack